Colin de Grussa

 Colin Stephen de Grussa (born 17 April 1973) is an Australian politician.
 He was elected to the Western Australian Legislative Council at the 2017 state election, as a National Party member in Agricultural Region.
-His term began on 22 May 2017.
+His term began on 22 May 2017 and ended in May 2025.

 Prior to this election, de Grussa worked in sales and support for a large computer wholesaler, before undertaking an Associate Degree in Agriculture at Muresk Institute and returning to the family farm.

 De Grussa was the state president of the National Party from 2013 to 2015.

 In 2014, de Grussa was awarded a Nuffield Scholarship for research into how farmers interact with government for the benefit of their industry.

 Early life and education

 de Grussa was born in Esperance, Western Australia in 1973.
 His parents farmed in Neridup, approximately 40 kilometres from Esperance.
 He attended Castletown Primary School and Esperance Senior High School before moving to Perth to study an Advanced Certificate in Microcomputer Technology at the Central Institute of Technology in East Perth.
 After working in sales and support for a large computer wholesaler, de Grussa decided to move into agriculture.

 de Grussa undertook an Associate Degree in Agriculture at Muresk Institute, where he graduated as dux of the course with distinction.